HerndonCSA/hcsa.tech/README.md

 -   src/components houses components for every single page, such as nav, footer etc
 -   index.js renders App.js to the page
 -   app.js manages state for components from src/components and the entire pages router.

+## Backend

+- You do not want to know